-Safety is paramount in haulage, plant hire and waste management and many more labour efforts.
-Ensuring all involved are not hurt by the activity should be the first consideration for any project or site.
+Safety is paramount in all aspects of construction.
+Ensuring that no employees are hurt on the job should be the first consideration for any project or site.
 However, each comes with their own set of individual safety requirements and rules.

-- All laws regarding HGV’s (heavy goods vehicles) must be adhered to when considering haulage.
+- All laws regarding HGV’s (heavy load vehicles) must be adhered to when considering haulage.

 - Loading and unloading are one of the most dangerous aspects of haulage.
 Ensuring you move goods carefully, whilst also being aware of your surroundings is one way to ensure safety throughout the process.

-- Have a briefing for employees working offsite, ensuring they know all of the potential hazards that a foreign workplace may have to offer.
+- Have a briefing for employees working offsite, ensuring they are aware of all potential hazards that a workplace may present.

 - If an accident does occur, your staff should be fully prepared to adapt to the situation as needed and be well-versed in first aid for emergencies.